One America News Network: History

-At the beginning of 2020, it was reported that Trump allies were looking into purchasing OANN.
+At the beginning of 2020, it was reported that Trump allies were looking into purchasing OAN.

-In November 2020, YouTube suspended OANN for one week and ended its ability to monetize its existing content as a first strike under its three-strike community guideline violation policy for advertising a false cure for COVID-19.
+In November 2020, YouTube suspended OAN for one week and ended its ability to monetize its existing content as a first strike under its three-strike community guideline violation policy for advertising a false cure for COVID-19.

 As of April 2021, its YouTube channel had close to 1.5 million subscribers.
 Approximately 150 employees worked at its San Diego headquarters.